learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 First, while our tests pass, if we were to run just our program file alone, `ruby current_age_for_birth_year.rb`, it seemingly does nothing.
 You run that command in your shell and you get no output.
 What sort of program is this file `current_age_for_birth_year.rb` if it does nothing when you run it?
 What value does it provide?

 Files and programs like the code in `current_age_for_birth_year.rb` are common and valuable.
 That file isn't meant to be useful alone.
 Rather, that file is considered a library.
-It's a unit of code that just defines a functionality or method that are meant to be loaded and used in more complex programs.
+It's a unit of code that just defines a functionality or method that is meant to be loaded and used in more complex programs.

 For example, an application that displays a profile of a person might require or load this simple program and use the defined method to display the person's age.